d2l-ai/d2l-en/chapter_introduction/index.md

-While regression models are great for addressing *how many?* questions, lots of problems do not bend comfortably to this template.
+While regression models are great for addressing *how many?* questions, lots of problems do not fit comfortably in this template.
 Consider, for example, a bank that wants to develop a check scanning feature for its mobile app.
 Ideally, the customer would simply snap a photo of a check